-After years of timid launches and half-baked products, mobile networks are set to confront fixed broadband providers head-on in 2019 and 2020 with better and more resilient 4G coverage, as well as an expanding 5G network.
+After years of timid launches and half-baked products, mobile networks are now taking on fixed broadband providers with better and more resilient 4G coverage, as well as an ever-expanding 5G network.

 The Gigacube is what Vodafone has christened the more forgettably named Huawei B528s-23a, a device that’s almost two-years-old.
 Vodafone doesn’t even try to hide the fact that this is first and foremost a Huawei product.
 There’s a big Huawei logo on top and there’s no mention of Vodafone, or Gigacube for that matter, anywhere.

 The router is essentially a white cylinder which looks like a distant relative of a Glade automatic spray bathroom freshener.
 It’s made of plastic – no surprise there – and has four status lights on the front (signal, LAN, Wi-Fi and power), along with power and WPS buttons.
 At the back is a flap that covers two connectors to hook up an external antenna as well as a phone socket (unused), a Gigabit LAN/WAN port and a proprietary power connector.

 Underneath you’ll find a SIM card slot (Vodafone pre-populated it with a data SIM with unlimited data for testing purposes) and all the details of the default settings (two SSIDs plus Wi-Fi key, as well as the login and password for the admin panel).

 Mobile hotspots usually have a battery to give them true portability, while portable routers have to rely on mains power.
 The latter, however, is likely to have a better range due to the size of its antenna and the power of its transmitter.